Globus Connect Server Administration Guides

 • 2.2.
 Initiator Side

-In order to make it easy for applications to seamlessly integrate with Globus Streams, a client side package is provided.
-This package includes a system level library that we call the PRELOAD library.
-It dynamically loads into your application’s linux process space and intercepts some standard socket library calls.
-This allows for the library to do the needed authentication protocol and contact point lookups.
+Globus provides a globus-streams-libs package that includes a system level library (PRELOAD library).
+The library dynamically loads into your application’s Linux process space and intercepts standard socket library calls that establish connections.
+This allows the library to execute the authentication protocol and contact point lookups.

-Additionally there is a CLI that works in conjunction with these client libraries.
+Additionally, there is a CLI that works in conjunction with these client libraries.
 Installation of both of these tools is discussed here.
-In this document we will discuss how these tools work together to provide a seamless integration with your application.
+In this document we will discuss how the CLI and PRELOAD library work together to provide seamless integration of Globus data streaming with your application.

 1. Streams CLI

-The globus-streams CLI is a simple command line utility that provides 2 major functions:
+The globus-streams CLI is a simple command line utility that provides two major functions:

-1. Associating Tunnel IDs which application contact strings.
+1. Associating Tunnel IDs with application contact strings.

-2. Fetching LAN secrets from GCS for use with authentication.
+2. Fetching LAN secrets from GCS for authentication.

 1.1.
 Tunnel IDs and Contact Strings